-Decide on building design options.
-All buildings start as a basic building shell.
-You then decide how you need to customize this to best suit your needs.
-Color, number, type, and size of doors, windows, porches, awnings, siding, etc. - the base building is the canvas for your dream structure!
+Decide on design options.
+Base model kits come with all the components for a basic structure.
+You then decide how you need to customize this to suit your needs best.
+Color, number, type, and size of doors, windows, porches, awnings, siding, etc. - the base kit package is the canvas for your dream structure!
 Or it can be just a basic garage with a couple of additions.
 You do you.
-Here’s our guide for choosing building customizations.
+Here’s our guide for choosing custom options.

 Choose interior finishing options (if required).
-At this point, you can choose or design your own custom floor plan and decide on the level of finish your need.
-For more, see our article on planning and designing a building interior.
+At this point, you can choose or design your custom floor plan and decide on the level of finish you need.
+For inspiration, see our sample metal building floor plans.

 Step 3: Ordering & Contracting

-Choose a building supplier.
-Compare cost, quality, specifications, supplier reputation, and customizations before choosing a building supplier.
+Choose a supplier.
+Before choosing a supplier, compare cost, quality, specifications, supplier reputation, and customizations.

-Place a building deposit.
-Your initial deposit is usually 10-30% of the total cost of the building.
+Place a deposit.
+Your initial deposit is usually 10-30% of the total cost of the kit.
 Once you place a deposit, your supplier will then provide you with a set of engineering drawings (blueprints) for your building.
 You will also need a set of engineering drawings for the foundation.
 Please note – not all suppliers provide these.
-You will need to hire a local structural engineer to have these drawn up if they don't.
+If they don't, you will need to hire a local structural engineer to have these drawn up.

-Once you are in possession of the engineering drawings for the building, you can finalize the following:
+Once you are in possession of the engineering drawings, you can finalize the following:

 - Arrange Financing (if required).
 Financing a prefabricated building can be tricky.
-Most U.S. banks don’t provide homeowner financing for steel structures.
-Don’t worry, though, there are options: here’s our guide to financing.
+Most U.S. banks don’t provide homeowner financing for prefab steel structures.
+Don’t worry; there are options: here’s our guide to financing.

-- Apply for building permits.
-As part of the permit process, you will be required to submit plans for the building along with a site plan illustrating where you intend to build.
+- Apply for permits.
+As part of the permit process, you will be required to submit plans along with a site plan illustrating where you intend to build.

 - Contracting.
-If you elect not to construct the building, you will need to sign contracts with sub-contractors or a general contractor for the construction and finishing of your building.
+If you elect not to self-build, you will need to sign contracts with sub-contractors or a general contractor for construction and finishing.

 Step 4: Pre-Construction

 Site preparation.
-Much like planning for a baby’s due date, you’ll want to consider how you handle the delivery of your building package.
-Here’s our guide to building site prep.
+Much like planning for a baby’s due date, you’ll want to consider how you handle the delivery of your kit package.

 Run services.
 Arrange for power, cable, water, and sewer lines to be run to the project site.